 Higher price point.
 Book at least a week in advance in summer, and two weeks is safer for weekends.

-Isodion 17, Chania Old Town
+Colombo Kitchen & Bar Isodion 17, Chania Old Town

-Tucked into one of the Old Town's most charming alleys, Colombo is the place for a long, relaxed dinner when you want something slightly more contemporary but still deeply connected to Cretan flavors.
+Tucked into one of the Old Town's most appealing alleys, Colombo is the place for a long, relaxed dinner when you want something slightly more contemporary but still deeply connected to Cretan flavors.
 The slow-cooked lamb, the seafood pasta, and the garlic bread have all generated consistent enthusiasm from local regulars and returning visitors.
 The outdoor tables in the evening are warm, candlelit, and exactly right for a second bottle of wine.

 Mid-range.
 Reserve ahead for weekends.

-Canale Restaurant
+Canale Restaurant Chania Waterfront

 When what you want is sunset over the harbor with a good plate of food in front of you, Canale delivers.
 The waterfront position means the light during golden hour is genuinely beautiful, and the menu blends Cretan and Mediterranean flavors in a setting that feels more relaxed than formal.
 Come for the view, stay for the wine.